March 9, 2026

 3. Detect regressions: Tusk Drift replays traces in CI against your PR and diffs the responses.
 Our AI surfaces regressions by correlating the diff to your PR and ticket's context, so adding a new response field doesn't trigger false positives.
 When there is a regression, it suggests a fix.
 Additionally, when you merge a PR, the test suite gets refreshed automatically to reflect the new expected behavior.

-Third-party integration monitoring excites us.
+Third-party integration monitoring also excites us.
 When Tusk replays newly recorded traces to curate its suite, it tests against real response shapes.
 If an upstream API changes its contract and your code can't handle the new shape, the trace replay flags it and sends you a Slack alert.